-The Southern African and Islands Hydrographic Commission (SAIHC) and its Member States should ensure adequate preparedness so as to enable an immediate and appropriate response to any future disaster affecting coastal areas of the region.
-Hydrographic Offices should therefore be part of their States' National Plan, developed beforehand to respond immediately after the occurrence of such severe disasters and participate in and cooperate in the development and implementation of the restoration plans for the damaged coastal areas and the strategies for disaster risk reduction within their area of responsibility, which may vary from Member State to Member State.
-As such, following activities can be identified with the overarching framework of the Convention on the IHO and General Regulations of the IHO.
+The International Hydrographic Organization, its Member States and the Regional Hydrographic Commissions should ensure adequate preparedness so as to enable an immediate and appropriate response to any future disaster affecting coastal areas of the world.

+Hydrographic Offices should therefore be part of the National Plan developed beforehand to respond immediately after the occurrence of such severe disasters and participate in and cooperate in the development and implementation of the restoration plans for the damaged coastal areas and the strategies for disaster risk reduction within their area of responsibility, which may vary from Member State to Member State.
+As such following activities can be identified with the overarching framework of the IHO convention and general regulations.